cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLKEYTYPE.md

 This option is for connecting to an HTTPS proxy, not an HTTPS server.

 Pass a pointer to a null-terminated string as parameter.
 The string should be the format of your private key.
-Supported formats are "PEM", "DER", "ENG" and "PROV" (the latter added in curl 8.12.0).
+Supported formats are "PEM", "DER" and "ENG".

 The application does not have to keep the string around after setting this option.

-Using this option multiple times makes the last set string override the previous ones.
-Set it to NULL to disable its use again.

-# %PROTOCOLS%

 # EXAMPLE